delguanzon/forLoops/README.md

 Expected Output: 0

+Test: "It should return 0 for negative numbers"
+Code: firstNum = -1
+      finalNum = -1
+      countByUp(firstNum, finalNum)
+Expected Output: 0

 ## Known Bugs

 * No known bugs.
 If you find one, please email me at kirsten.opstad@gmail.com with the subject **[_Repo Name_] Bug** and include: